medavox/distribackup/docs/report/report.md

 Features and General Design Intentions
 --------------------------------------

 Distribackup's intended primary use case is for synchronising backup copies of large, rarely-changing binary files such as images and videos.
-This means that design decision have been chosen in order to optimise for networks with low common uptime, such as a collection of commodity computing hardware: a family's PCs, laptops, tablets, and phones.
+This means that design decision have been chosen in order to optimise for networks with low common up-time, such as a collection of commodity computing hardware: a family's PCs, laptops, tablets, and phones.

 While specifying planned features, it was necessary to keep in mind that the aim was not to create a source code management system.
-Plenty of such software already exists, which in the author's opinion is perfectly adequate  -- making such a task unecessary.
-Furthermore, if this project was implemented properly, it would be possible to use existing source-code management solutions on top of the archive system (by including the SCM's repo metadata in Distribackup's archive), creating a mirrored, versioned backup.
+Plenty of such software already exists, which in the author's opinion is perfectly adequate  -- making such a task unnecessary.
+Furthermore, if this project was implemented properly, it would be possible to use existing source-code management solutions on top of the archive system (by including the SCM's repository meta-data in Distribackup's archive), creating a mirrored, versioned backup.

 Changes to files are not be grouped into discrete updates which are pushed to the file system in one go; changes appear as soon as they are downloaded, and the new version of the file is complete.
 This per-file updating (as opposed to per-group updating) would affect collections of interdependent files, such as a website or source code, but it matters little to the files in our intended use case.

-Many similar projects emphasise their network's resistance to attack and takedown requests, using a variety of encryption, trust-based connections and decentralised network architecture.
+Many similar projects emphasise their network's resistance to attack and take-down requests, using a variety of encryption, trust-based connections and decentralised network architecture.
 The last method, decentralisation, is a popular one, as it ensures that there's no central point to fail/be attacked for the network to fail.
 This kind of robustness against failure is high desirable in a system designed for long-term data security.

 However designing a photo/video sharing and backup solution which is easy for a normal user to manage often translates to using a single conceptual focus point (such as a company server), which is simpler to understand than a self-organising network of inter-connected devices.
 Also, as discussed earlier during the Background, decentralised networks can be poor at maintaining a single authoritative copy of the file or archive.
 From a distributed standpoint, it can also be difficult for peers to know which other peers in the network have the desired file or version of the file, without transferring it and checking.
 Working out which copy of files a new peer entering the network should have can be equally challenging.